 4) Photographs as per any specifications that are issued by your local U.S. consulate office

 - Check your local consulate website for current instructions.
 Most of the time, a 2-inch by 2-inch photo that clearly shows your face is advised.
-It is strongly advises that you visit the website of your local consulate for clear instructions on photograph requirements.
+It is strongly advised that you visit the website of your local consulate for clear instructions on photograph requirements.

 5) Documents supporting your outlined purpose of travel

 - Any company letters, or sponsorship letters in addition to the official documents stated under point 2.

 6) Documents that demonstrate close ties with your country of citizenship

 - Documents such as property ownership documents, family status, marital status, information on parents, financial ties, tax statements.
 You want it to seem like you are not abandoning your home country.

 7) Documents demonstrating your financial capacity to support yourself during travel

 - Bank statements, deposit receipts, savings certificates, etc.

 These tips should help you have an extremely successful initial visit with the U.S. consulate.
 In addition to being able to answer all of their concerns, having all of these documents up front will demonstrate that you are extremely serious about your interest in traveling to the United States.Categories